-Your doctor is in charge of making sure that you get all of the medical care that you need.
-Your doctor will take care of you and help you manage your health care needs.
+Your provider is in charge of making sure that you get all of the medical care that you need.
+Your provider will take care of you and help you manage your health care needs.
 Your PCP must approve all of your medical care, including non-life threatening emergency room visits.
-Also, your doctor must approve visits to specialists such as surgeons.
+Also, your provider must approve visits to specialists such as surgeons.

 To change your PCP, choose a PCP from the Provider Directory, then call Member Services at 1-800-322-8670 and let us know your choice.
 You can also call us for help with making a choice.
-The change will be made on the day we get your request we receive your request.
-We will send you a letter to confirm that the change has been made.
+The change will be made on the day we receive your request.
+We will send you a letter to confirm the change has been made.

-If you do change your doctor, it is important for you to have your medical records sent to your new doctor so that he or she can give you the best care possible.
-You can request one copy of your medical records from each of your doctors.
+If you do change your PCP, it is important for you to have your medical records sent to your new PCP so that they can give you the best care possible.
+You can request one copy of your medical records from each of your providers.

 Your co-payment will vary from $0.00 to $5.00 and from Non-Mandatory Copay to a Mandatory Copay depending on your DES eligibility level.
 Some services do not have a co-pay.
 Please call Member Services at 1-800-322-8670 for any questions.

 Health Choice Arizona contracts with many different pharmacies in Arizona.
 Click here to search for a participating pharmacy in your area in the Provider Directory.
 If you do not see the pharmacy of your choice, please call Member Services at 1-800-322-8670.

 Your PCP is in charge of all your health needs.
 If you need to see a specialist your PCP will call the specialist and make the appointment for you, or they can give you a referral so that you can make the appointment yourself.
 Some services will require approval from Health Choice Arizona.